wutka/kim1-emulator/README.md

     tab       - switch to/from KIM-1 serial mode (all keystrokes go to the KIM-1)
-    +         - go to the next memory location l         - load a program, you are prompted for the filename and load address
+    +         - go to the next memory location l         - load a program, you are prompted for the filename and load address s         - saves RAM to a file, you are prompted for filename, addr, and size

 ## Command-line options
 The KIM-1 originally came with 1K of RAM.
 It is fairly easy to add RAM to the